5 Memorable Moments from Olympic Opening Ceremonies

-1. The Olympic Torch Becomes a Korean BBQ
+1. The Olympic Torch Roasts Some Doves

 The 1988 Seoul Olympics opening ceremonies started out smoothly, with South Korea's President Roh Tae Woo officially opening the Games, the raising of the Olympic flag, and the playing of the Olympic hymn.
 The customary release of doves went off without a hitch, and the crowd's excitement grew as former Korean Olympians ran into the stadium to finish the torch relay.

-3. Paralympic Archer Gets One Shot at the Cauldron
+2. Paralympic Archer Gets One Shot at the Cauldron

-The 1936 Games in Berlin will forever be remembered as the “Hitler Olympics" in which Jesse Owens used his track triumphs to underscore the flimsiness of Nazi ideology.
+The 1936 Games in Berlin will forever be remembered as the “Hitler Olympics,” in which Jesse Owens used his track triumphs to underscore the flimsiness of Nazi ideology.
 However, many of the traditions now associated with the Games didn't gain steam until Hitler's brain trust employed them to add some extra pageantry.
 The relay of the Olympic flame from Olympia to the site of the Games, for instance, was the idea of Carl Diem, one of Hitler's planners.
 According to Hitler's logic, the relay reinforced the kinship of his Aryan nation to its ancient Greek forerunners.
 The rings of the Olympic flag also didn't gain much traction until Diem prominently displayed them at the lighting of the torch at Delphi.
 After seeing the rings carved into stone, people fell under the misconception that the symbol traced its roots to the ancient Games, when in actuality Pierre de Coubertin only designed the rings two decades earlier.

-5. Protests Plague the Soviet Games
+4. Protests Plague the Soviet Olympics Games

 In America, the 1980 Games in Moscow were pretty noteworthy because the Western powers boycotted the festivities.
 The protest was due to the Soviet invasion of Afghanistan, and it was a favor the Eastern Bloc countries would return when Los Angeles hosted the Games in 1984.
 However, other countries chose to show up and compete while still subtly protesting the Afghanistan conflict.
 Some countries competed without taking part in the Opening Parade, while 16 countries paraded under the Olympic flag instead of their respective countries'.
 (Their logic was that the Olympic flag was a symbol of peace.)
 When these delegations won medals later in the Games, organizers played the Olympic hymn rather than their respective national anthems.
 Those who didn’t attend missed one of the strangest quirks in the history of any ceremony: Two cosmonauts appeared on a giant video screen to greet the athletes from space.